 Boat rentals are dependent on the water temperature and typically begin for the season in late June or early July.
 At Jenny Lake Boating we rent non-motorized canoes and kayaks.
 The canoes accommodate 3 adults or 2 adults and up to 2 small children.
 The kayaks hold 2 paddlers.

 Rentals are done on a first-come, first-served basis.
-If all boats are rented when you arrive, you can put your name on a waiting list and you will be contacted with a Tracker that you will be given at the rental dock.
+If all boats are rented when you arrive, you may put your name on the waiting list and you will be notified when a boat becomes available.

 Rental boats are available from mid-June through mid-September.
 Rentals are dependent on the weather, water temperatures and wind conditions.
 Boats are for use on Jenny Lake only and may not be taken to other waters.
 All rentals are to be returned to the East dock from where you leave.